nhs-r-community/conference-checkin/backend/email_body.md

 The nearest underground stations are:

-- Euston Square
+- Euston Sqsuare

 - Euston

 - Warren Street

 - King's Cross St Pancras

 Euston Square has step-free access between the platform and street level from the Westbound platform only.